-It should contain a warning statement specifically above where the purchaser signs, you can find the wording of this here http://www.qld.gov.au/.
-In your agreement indicate if any chattels are to be excluded, for example, pot plants or machines.
-Dishwashers, range hoods, curtains and blinds are usually included.
+It should contain a warning statement precisely above where the purchaser signs; you can find this wording here: http://www.qld.gov.au/.
+In your agreement, indicate if any chattels are excluded, such as pot plants or machines.
+There is the usual inclusion of dishwashers, range hoods, curtains, and blinds.

 Step 2: Pricing

-You can look for comparable sold properties and for sale properties online
+You can look for comparable sold properties and on sale properties online

 Ask for a property valuation estimate or range from real estate agents.

 The third step would be inspections.
 You will probably need to allow purchasers to review the property through open homes or private assessments once the property is advertised.
 Potential purchasers may therefore request a copy of the contract of sale.

 In most cases, offers take the form of a signed contract for the sale of residential property.
 Buyers may add an expiration clause to the sale contract so that the offer lapses after a period of time if the seller has not signed by a specific date.
 Have your lawyer or conveyancer examine any progressions made to the sales contract by the purchaser.